tleyden/tleyden.github.io/source/_posts/2014-11-14-running-cbfs.markdown

 Since the fileystem of a docker container is not meant for high throughput io, a volume should be used for cbfs.

-Create a directory on the host OS (eg, on the Core OS instance)
+Create a directory on the host OS (i.e., on the Core OS instance)

 ```
 $ sudo mkdir -p /var/lib/cbfs/data